 Are you considering custom printed boxes or mailers?
 Its one way to brand your business.
 Your customers might not care if their order arrives in a custom box, heck most people do not even look at the box if its on time after all its whatís inside thatís important.
 It might be a cold damp day and the box is clearly wet and worn from itís long multi state trip over the conveyer belts of the shipping carriers into the trucks and then the porch but the big smile logo is still there, loud and clear.

-One note I have noticed one company will spend money on custom box printing and branding and throw a new hard drive in the box with little or no void fill?
-Yes itís a mystery to me too why you would not protect your sensitive electronic products with a dollars worth of void fill but spent an extra on box printing.
+One thing I have noticed, one company will spend money on custom box printing and branding and throw a new hard drive in the box with little or no void fill?
+Yes itís a mystery to me too why you would not protect sensitive electronic products with a dollars worth of void fill but spent an extra 3 dollars on box printing.
 I have alerted the shipping manager of that company but they still are shipping with far less void fill than we would use if we sold electronics.

 I spent over 20 years in the printing trade in both prepress and the pressroom and I can tell you from experience it is very expensive to print anything on your cardboard shipping boxes.
 Even if you only do a one color small sized logo its still going to cost you for concept, artwork, and you may need to have it digitalized if itís on flat art boards.
 Most of the time it will be created in a software program by a graphic artist and you can provide the files directly to the printer.